srivasud/threeAspects/test.md

       + What are the core KPIs to convey to users if any?
       + Which type of KPI visualization is suitable for this goal?

++ **Understanding the data you are trying to visualize** such as shape, dimension of the data, is data a time-series, relationship in data between entities,categorical attributes is also an important prerequisite.
+Is this data from a single source or multiple sources?.
+If the data is from multiple sources, they need to be blended together without loosing the meta data constraints and business rules.
+When the data is collected, the end goal should be kept in mind.

++ **Deciding which visual is best**
+One of the biggest challenges for business users is deciding which visual should be used to best represent the information.
+Tables, Linechart, Areachart, Barchart, Scatterplots, Piechart, Treemaps, Heatmaps, Natual Language Generation, Etc.

 + **Understanding the audience** How will they process this visualization is another important prerequisite.
 Designing a visualization for scientists is entirely different from a visualization designed for law-makers or for general public.
 Most user want to see 'Key performance indicators' which are the main drivers for visualizations.
 The following are different kinds of visualizations that can be used to display KPIs:
   + Quantities: counts or measures.
 Example - Count of likes or comments